+Environmental Philosophy We will strive to conserve the global environment and continue to be the good company that society expects us to be.
 Environmental Policy We accelerate environmental load reduction activities with the participation of all employees to achieve the PACIFIC Environmental Challenge 2050.

-What we aim to be by 2030 Addressing the challenge of realizing "passion in creating tomorrow" envisioned by the Pacific Industrial Group from two perspectives - Based on PACIFIC Environmental Challenge 2050, achieve targets in the three areas of CO2 emissions, waste, and water consumption to reduce the impact on the global environment, with 2030 as the milestone year - Implement improvement activities in all business areas from the perspective of products, plants, suppliers, employees, and management SDGs Materiality Direction of initiatives Mid-to-long-ter m targets : KPIs 13 CLIMATE Reduce CO 2 emissions toward building a carbon-free society CO 2 emission redu uction (Scope 1, 2) 7 ATEMPORE AND CLEAR OUTSICE CO.
-Mitigation of and adaptation to climate change Production technology development/facility upgrading Production process improvement Daily improvement activities Introduction of renewable energies FY2030 targets 50 % reduction from FY2019 FY2050 targets Net Zero Accelerate the use of recycling resources in pursuit of sustainable operations Reduction of w FY2050 targets 12 RESPONSENT MANAPOLOCIEN AND POLOCIEN Sustainable resources use Production technology development/facility upgrading Daily improvement activities Defect reduction activities Material recycling FY2030 targets 30 % reduction from FY2019 FY2050 targets Minimization Seek to minimize water usage and reduce water contamination risk according to local circumstances Reduction of water usage 6 CLEAN WATER AND SANTIATION Conserva-tion of water resources Production technology development/facility upgrading Daily water usage reduction activities Promotion of water reuse Change of surface treatment specifications Proper usage FY2050 targets Minimization Usage according to local circumstances ^{}Regarding domestic waste emissions, material recycling and waste disposal at some sites were not included in the disclosed data, so the FY2030 domestic emission targets were revised.
-Mitigation of and adaptation to climate change ■ Reduction of CO2 Emissions Total CO2 Targets and With an eye on the 1.5°C scenario of the Paris Agreement adopted in 2015, the Pacific Industrial Group is working to reduce energy consumption by pushing forward such activities as production technology development, facility upgrades, production process improvements, daily improvement activities, and the introduction of renewable energy.
+What we aim to be by 2030 Addressing the challenge of realizing "passion in creating tomorrow" envisioned by the Pacific Industrial Group from two perspectives - Based on PACIFIC Environmental Challenge 2050, achieve targets in the three areas of CO2 emissions, waste, and water consumption to reduce the impact on the global environment, with 2030 as the milestone year - Implement improvement activities in all business areas from the perspective of products, plants, suppliers, employees, and management SDGs Materiality Direction of initiatives Mid-to-long-ter m targets : KPIs 13 CUMATE ACTION Reduce CO 2 emissions toward building a carbon-free society CO2 emission redu CO 2 emission reduction (Scope 1, 2) 7 AFFORMALI AND CLIAN GURREY Mitigation of and adaptation to climate change Production technology development/facility upgrading Production process improvement Daily improvement activities Introduction of renewable energies FY2030 targets 50 % reduction from FY2019 FY2050 targets Net Zero Accelerate the use of recycling resources in pursuit of sustainable operations Reduction of w aste emissions 12 RESPONSENT ENDINGENT AND PRODUCTION AND PRODUCTION Sustainable resources use Production technology development/facility upgrading Daily improvement activities Defect reduction activities Material recycling FY2030 targets 30 % reduction from FY2019 FY2050 targets Minimization Seek to minimize water usage and reduce water contamination risk according to local circumstances Reduction of water usage 6 CLEAN WATER AND SANITATION Conserva-tion of water resources Production technology development/facility upgrading Daily water usage reduction activities Promotion of water reuse Change of surface treatment specifications Proper usage FY2050 targets Minimization Usage according to local circumstances ^{}Regarding domestic waste emissions, material recycling and waste disposal at some sites were not included in the disclosed data, so the FY2030 domestic emission targets were revised.
+Materiality · Sustainable resources use 300 800 469 100 746 100 84 Mitigation of and adaptation to climate change Mitigation of and adaptation to climate ■ Reduction of CO2 Emissions

+With an eye on the 1.5°C scenario of the Paris Agreement adopted in 2015, the Pacific Industrial Group is working to reduce energy consumption by pushing forward such activities as production technology development, facility upgrades, production process improvements, daily improvement activities, and the introduction of renewable energy.
 In FY2022, we continued to steadily improve energy conservation and introduced renewable energy in Japan and overseas, including the installation of solar power generation facilities, and our Thai subsidiary achieved zero-carbon emissions for electric energy.